Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the balance of the diet is still not guaranteed, in many places there is still too much animal protein in daily meals.

 Average meat consumption is 134 grams/person/day.
-Of which, red meat is 95.5 grams (recommended requirement 70 grams/person/day); poultry meat is 36.2 grams/person/day.
+Of which, red meat is 95.5 grams (recommended requirement is 70 grams/person/day); poultry meat is 36.2 grams/person/day.
 Meat products are 4.7 grams/person/day.

 In urban areas, meat consumption is higher than the national average, at 154 grams/person/day.
-Of which, red meat is 155.3 grams/person/day; poultry is 36.5 grams/person/day and meat products are 3.9 grams/person/day.
+Of which, red meat is 155.3 grams/person/day; poultry meat is 36.5 grams/person/day and meat products are 3.9 grams/person/day.

 In rural areas, although conditions are still difficult, meat consumption is 126.2 grams/person/day; of which red meat is 85.8 grams/person/day.